enonic/old-xp-doc/doc/tutorials/my-first-app/hello-geo-world.rst

 1. Create a folder called `city` inside the project's ``site/content-types`` folder.

-2. Add the content type file below to your project:
+2. Add the content type file below to your project.
+Because the contet type's folder is named "city" the file must be named "city.xml".

 .. literalinclude:: code/content-types/city1.xml
   :language: xml